Players Who Have The Most NBA Rings

 Player With 11 NBA Rings

 Only one person in history has too many NBA championship rings for his fingers – Bill Russell.
 Since debuting in 1957 up until his career ended in 1969, Russell didn’t win a ring in just two years – 1958, and 1967, but he was the MVP in the first dry year.
 If one NBA record never gets broken it will be this one, as the former center is untouchable seeing how his predecessors on this list are almost all his former teammates and that even the best players today can’t gather more than four titles due to the competition being stronger.
+Will the man with the most NBA rings remain unbothered until the end of the NBA, remains fone of the most interesting “we’ll see” stories in the league.

 The big man holds the record for the most titles won by an athlete in a North American sports league, and his streak on the NBA champions list can put any franchise, but his Celtics, to shame.